jakob-heller/fflogs-scraping/README.md

 <a name="fflogs-scraping"></a>

 > Important Note (21/10/2022):
-> fflogs.com underwent major design changes.
+> fflogs.com underwent major design changes (06/10/2022).
 If the code/ scraping is to be testet now, it is very likely to not work.

 # fflogs-scraping
 Scrape [fflog](https://www.fflogs.com/) entries for damage done and healing done tables, combine data from multiple logs and then visualize using a dash dashboard.